cytoflow/cytoflow/index.md

   to suit your own needs, then contribute your changes back so the rest of the community can benefit from them.

 ## Note: this is still beta software!
-Caveat emptor!
+## It is stable and full-featured, but you may still encounter bugs!

 # Installation